kbigalke/windows-wsl/README.md

-# Windows Subystem for Linux
+# Windows Subsystem for Linux

 This is a simple PowerShell Script for installing the Windows Subsystem for Linux without using the Microsoft Store.